project-meucci/thimm.github.io/docs/In Search of Soil/Dr-jane-fife-applying-better-soil-microbes-in-search-of-soil-16.md

 ---
-title: Dr. Jane Fife - Applying Better Soil Microbes | In Search of Soil #16
+title: Dr Jane Fife Applying Better Soil Microbes In Search Of Soil 16
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### In Search of Soil  (2021-08-04)